 Massage of the rotator cuff muscles and other muscles affecting the shoulders, arms and posture can be very helpful to reduce pain and balance the shoulder muscles for proper alignment.
 Techniques to help reduce adhesions in the joint capsule including neuromuscular therapy, stretches and arm pendulum mobilizations will help keep as much mobility as possible so the condition is not too disabling.

-Ice or heat or alternating may be recommended by your doctor.
-Because there is often high levels of inflammation in the joint causing adhesions, natural or over the counter anti-inflammatories can sometimes slow or halt the process.
+Because there are often high levels of inflammation in the joint causing adhesions, natural (like curcumin) or over the counter anti-inflammatories can sometimes slow or halt the progression of frozen shoulder, as can icing.
+Heat application may feel good and relaxing the rotator cuff muscles but will increase inflammation which may lead to overall regression.
+Another important factor in frozen shoulder healing can be hormonal imbalance, which should be addressed by a naturopath or endocrinologist after hormone testing.
 It's important to know, some cases of frozen shoulder will not improve much with treatment, only time.

 Here are some stretches and exercises that you can do at home.
 Additionally, I like the alternate pendulum which is a sidelying movement and it may be the most important thing to keep doing everyday.
 Lay on your good side.
 Rotate your frozen shoulder side arm in a circle as wide as you can.
 Keep circling until you get a little more mobility and widening of the circle.